-INSTRUCTIONS -- for operating the -- Stanley Steam Car
+INSTRUCTIONS for Firing Up and Running the Stanley Steam Car

-INSTRUCTIONS for operating the Stanley Steam Car
+INSTRUCTIONS for Firing Up and Running the Stanley Steam Car

-Stanley Motor Carriage Company NEWTON: MASSACHUSETTS In ordering parts for STANLEY CARS, be sure to give the number and name of the part wanted, as these numbers and names are listed in our Price-List of Parts, a copy of which may be had on application.
+Stanley Motor Carriage Company NEWTON . . .
+MASSACHUSETTS

+In ordering parts for STANLEY CARS, be sure to give the number and name of the part wanted, as these numbers and names are listed in our Price-List of Parts; a copy of which may be had on application.

-Also, give the name of the model, the year of manu facture, and the number of the car, as on the name plate at the rear of the car.
+'Also, give the name of the model; the year of manufacture; and the number of the car, as on the name plate at the rear of the car.